 Traditional Ethernet connections typically operate with enough power to support at least 100 meters of cable even though average network cable length is shorter.
-When power-savings mode is enabled, the switch determines whether or not it can reduce the signal amplitude used on a particular link.
+When cable length is shorter, power consumption can be reduced since signal attenuation is proportional to cable length.
+When power-savings mode is enabled, the switch analyzes cable length to determine whether or not it can reduce the signal amplitude used on a particular link.